“Purine and pyrimidines are aromatic molecules involved in manufacturing the nucleic acid via hydrogen bonding.”

-Purines and pyrimidines are an important ingredient of the DNA along with the phosphate and the pentose sugar.
+Purines and pyrimidines are important ingredients of the DNA along with phosphate and pentose sugar.

-Interestingly, purines and pyrimidines constructs nucleotides as well as nucleosides.
+Interestingly, purines and pyrimidines construct nucleotides as well as nucleosides.
 The polynucleotide chain is known as DNA.

 By forming hydrogen bonds between opposite bases and phosphodiester bonds with the adjacent bases it creates the double-stranded structure of DNA.